 If a major issue is found, you’ll have some recourse, such as requesting that the seller rectify the problem, asking for a credit so you can fix the problem on your own, renegotiating a lower price, or walking away from the deal altogether.
 Without a home inspection, you could be stuck with a very expensive problem that your finances may not be adequate enough to fix.

 Do you have questions about home loans?
 Are you ready to apply for a mortgage to buy a home?
 If so, Sammamish Mortgage can help.
 We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
 We offer many mortgage programs to buyers all over the Pacific Northwest and have been doing so since 1992.
-Contact us today with any questions you have about mortgages.
+Visit our website to get an instant rate quote or contact us today with any financing-related questions you have.

 Whether you’re buying a home or ready to refinance, our professionals can help.